 Launching a virtual token is a business venture.
 As such, a comprehensive business plan should be in place before the launch.
 This plan should address marketing questions such as:

 - How will the issuer reach the target market?

 - How much will marketing cost?

-Marketing a virtual token may be the most expensive part of a token launch, and the marketing plan should be appropriately robust, sophisticated and legally compliant.
-In the U.S. and other countries, paid promoters of a security can be classified as broker-dealers.
+Marketing a virtual token may be the most expensive part of a token launch, and the marketing plan should be appropriately robust, sophisticated, and legally compliant.
+In the U.S. and other countries, paid promoters of security can be classified as broker-dealers.
 If an unregistered broker-dealer is involved in a security token offering in the U.S., the entire offering may be found invalid by regulatory authorities.

 14. Time & budget

 Effectively structuring and implementing STO can generally take four to six months.
 Issuers must be ready to spend all the necessary time addressing the considerations described in this article and resolving other issues, the full list of which will depend on a particular project.

 The potential for extensive delays in launching a token sale poses a financial risk for the issuer: if money is not coming in from investors or purchasers of a product or service, how can the issuer continue paying for development, platform fees, marketing, and other expenses in the meantime?

 One of the solutions for a startup may be an offering under Regulation CF through existing crowdfunding platforms, like StartEngine or Indiegogo.
 Under Regulation CF, an issuer can raise up to $1.07 million in a 12-month period, which it could then apply to its ongoing expenses until the formal token launch.